marcin-szmagara/drawgraph/readme.md

 ```
 where ``` o ``` is file describing graph in format shown below.
 First line must contain integers  n  and m separated by space.
 Next m lines follow each in format: integeres u, v and optionally string s.
-This means that there is an undirected edge between u and v with optional weigth s.
+This means that there is an undirected edge between u and v with optional weight s.
 If all u and v are between 0 and n - 1 or 1 and n there will be excatly n vertices,
 otherwise number of vertices depends only on given edges.

 Click and drag vertices to move them around - especially useful when your graph is tangled.
 Press ``` esc ``` to exit.